aakif100/client1-website/README.md

 # ClicknVision Website

 Welcome to the ClicknVision website repository!
-This repository DOES NOT contain the code for the ClicknVision website, a digital marketing company based in Mangalore.
+This repository DOES NOT contain the code for the ClicknVision website(THE REPO CONTAINING THE CODE HAS BEEN PRIVATED), a digital marketing company based in Mangalore.

 ## Preview